How Melba came to understand scrum to make software development efficient.

 Each member of the team then decides on what to do.
 The choice is free within the limits of what is imposed by the sprint backlog and the dependency graph, with priority placed on the sprint goal tickets .

-Each member also chooses tickets that he will be able to complete during the day.
+Each member also chooses tickets that they will be able to complete during the day.
 We try not to drag a ticket from one day to another which would induce undesirable effects:

 A recap is sent to the entire team to keep abreast of the progress.
 As CEO, this recap is extremely appreciated.
 It is quality reporting that allows me to understand if there are any problems and to react accordingly.
 It is also a great decision support tool for the PO!